 Can Increase Mindfulness

 Mindfulness is a vital aspect of any health regimen; bringing awareness to your body, how it feels post-workout, and what muscles you’ve worked might help you notice any minor issues before they get worse.
 Mindfulness may also enable you to relax, increasing your ability to handle stress and return to a relaxed state after an intense workout.
 Cold showers offer the perfect antidote to distractions.
 A post-workout cold shower “provides us with an active meditation experience giving us a chance to be 100% focused on our body,” says Kato.

 Strengthens Immune System

 While working out is known to increase your body’s defense system, some claim over-exercising can suppress your immune response, paving the way for illness.
 While it’s essential to rest and recover if you’ve overdone it with your training, a cold shower could offer some protection.
-Some research suggests that cold water can increase immune responses.
+Some research published in 2020 suggests that cold water can increase immune responses.
 “Scientific studies have shown that taking a cold shower can increase the number of white blood cells in your body which are responsible for a healthy and strong immune system,” says Graf.
 So, to double down on the immune-boosting effects of exercise or protect yourself from the suppressing effects of overtraining, try a cold shower after your next workout.